BroadSoft-Xtended/DeveloperPortalDocs/Hub/GettingStarted.md

 <img src="https://raw.githubusercontent.com/BroadSoft-Xtended/DeveloperPortalDocs/master/Hub/images/19.png" alt="Drawing" style="width: 200px;"/>

 and see it in action!
+This is the Micro App view and it comes from your application.
+This is an iframe that is hosted on your application at `https://mySuperCoolApp.com/microapp`.

 <img src="https://raw.githubusercontent.com/BroadSoft-Xtended/DeveloperPortalDocs/master/Hub/images/20.png" alt="Drawing" style="width: 200px;"/>

 You can view contextual information by adding a user to your organization or talking to an existing user.

-### 6. Get contextual working
+### 6. Contextual

+This is an iframe that is hosted on your application at `https://mySuperCoolApp.com/contextual`.

 Click on the contextual tab at the top of the user conversation